Lanjelin/unraid/zsh-omz-persistent/README.md

 Installing everything, moving settings (.zshrc), history (.zsh_history), and oh-my-zsh (.oh-my-zsh) to the USB-drive, and symlinking them back to /root/.
 Setting bash to seamlessly launch zsh if it exists - to avoid terminal from breaking should Nerdtools fail for any reason (bash as fallback terminal).

+Caution: omz update will fail on FAT32-formatted drives due to a symlinked theme and plugin.

 Install ZSH using the [NerdTools](https://forums.unraid.net/topic/129200-plug-in-nerdtools/) CA Plugin.
 Install [Oh My ZSH](https://ohmyz.sh/) the regular way from the terminal